halperta/2019-bookhistory/schedule/index.md

 All readings are available either through the links on this website, or through canvas.

+Note that this schedule is subject to change.
+Any changes will be made here.

 # Calendar
 <table style="width:100%">
   <tr bgcolor="LightGray">